MaskingTechnology/comify/docs/integrations/NOTIFICATION.md

 The notification integration provides a universal interaction layer with an actual notification solution.

+This integration is based on a push notification model.

 ## Implementations

 Currently, there are two implementations: